The Board of Directors has the six standing committees described below:

 The Regulatory Policy and Operations Committee provides oversight for regulatory strategy and environmental, health and safety issues as well as the public policies and practices of Duke Energy.
 This includes reviewing Duke Energy’s regulatory approach to strategic initiatives, the operational performance of Duke Energy’s utilities with regard to energy supply, delivery, fuel procurement and transportation.
 The Committee will also be responsible for oversight of Duke Energy’s environmental, health and safety goals and policies as well as its policies and practices with respect to its political activities and community affairs.

 This committee met 6 times in 2013.
-Currently, the Regulatory Policy and Operations Committee members are Philip R. Sharp (Chair), William Barnet, III, G. Alex Bernhardt, Sr., John T. Herron, James B. Tyler, James T. Rhodes, and Carlos A. Saladrigas.
+Currently, the Regulatory Policy and Operations Committee members are James B. Hyler, Jr. (Chair), G. Alex Bernhardt, Sr., John T. Herron, James T. Rhodes, and Carlos A. Saladrigas.